Rotodile/Chablie/README.md

 Pull requests are welcome but please first discuss the change you wish to make via issue or any other method with the owner of this repository.

-Please make a issue if you found a bug or if you want to give a suggestion on any feature.
+Please make a issue if you found a bug or if you want to give a suggestion on any feature or if you want to give any feedback on this project.

 Please note we have a [code of conduct](https://github.com/ribaishtiaq/Chablie/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.